sgnoya/Ascender-uv/README.md

 In Ascender, the default UID and GID are both '1000'.
 If your local PC's UID or GID differs from this, you'll need to adjust the 'UID' or 'GID' values in 'docker-compose.yaml' to match your local settings.
 Alternatively, if the 'HOST_UID' and 'HOST_GID' environment variables are set on your host PC, Ascender will use these values.

 ### Compatibility Issues Between PyTorch and Poetry

+> [!Note]
+> Now poetry 1.2 is used in Ascender.
+So this issue is expected to be solved.

 As of now, there is a known compatibility issue between PyTorch and Poetry, which the Poetry community is actively addressing.
 This issue is anticipated to be resolved in Poetry version 1.2.0.
 You can track progress and explore pre-releases of this version [here](https://github.com/python-poetry/poetry/releases/tag/1.2.0b3).